flucoma/flucoma-docs/doc/SKMeans.rst

    Given a trained object, return for each item of a provided :fluid-obj:`DataSet` its encoded activations to each cluster as an array, often referred to as the cluster-activation space.

-:message fitTransform:
+:message fitEncode:

-   :arg srcDataSet: A :fluid-obj:`DataSet` containing the data to fit and transform.
+   :arg srcDataSet: A :fluid-obj:`DataSet` containing the data to fit and encode.

    :arg dstDataSet: A :fluid-obj:`DataSet` to contain the new cluster-activation space.

    :arg action: A function to run when the server responds

-   Run :fluid-obj:`SKMeans#*fit` and :fluid-obj:`SKMeans#*transform` in a single pass: i.e. train the model on the incoming :fluid-obj:`DataSet` and then return its encoded cluster-activation space in the destination :fluid-obj:`DataSet`
+   Run :fluid-obj:`SKMeans#*fit` and :fluid-obj:`SKMeans#*encode` in a single pass: i.e. train the model on the incoming :fluid-obj:`DataSet` and then return its encoded cluster-activation space in the destination :fluid-obj:`DataSet`

-:message transformPoint:
+:message encodePoint:

    :arg sourceBuffer: A |buffer| containing a data point.